 Employer Partner Case Study: The National Theatre

 The National Theatre appointed their first Creative Access intern in April 2015 and within 18 months had taken on a further thirteen.
-Interns have been placed in a variety of departments from Marketing and Production, to Learning and Design.
+Candidates were placed in a variety of departments, from Marketing and Production, to Learning and Design.

-The organisation have also hosted two separate masterclasses for all our Creative Access interns and alumni, which have been hugely successful.
+The organisation also hosted three hugely successful masterclasses for all our Creative Access trainees and alumni.